-Accelerated Secondary Education Programme (ASEP)
+Accelerated Secondary Education Programme (ASEP) in South Sudan

 About the project

 Education catch-up programmes have become increasingly common in response to Covid-19 related school closures.
-However, many of this are based on the assumption that closures will impact on children who are of a school-returning age.
+However, many of these are based on the assumption that closures only impact on children who are of a school-returning age.
 For older children who no longer intend to return to school, or for those whose education has been disrupted for so long that it would be inappropriate for them to return to a classroom with children, a different approach is needed.

 ASEP Learners